Avoid MUA – Failed Knee Recovery

 Manipulation Under Anesthesia (MUA) is a procedure done under anesthetic because of the tremendous pain.
 After you’re asleep, your doctor will bend and straighten your leg repeatedly until he or she no longer feels scar tissue ripping.
 This restores your range of motion, but does not guarantee that you’ll keep it.
 You will then need to re-start therapy.

-Jeanie avoided an MUA at six weeks post surgery by turning to the X10 for her recovery.
+Jeanie and Kathy avoided an MUA at five-six weeks post surgery by turning to the X10.
+Watch their stories below.

 The Facts About Range of Motion (Flexion + Extension)